 Types of Light Bulbs

-In addition to the warmth and coolness of your lighting, you should also pay attention to the wattage (brightness) you get on your light bulb as well.
+In addition to the warmth and coolness of your lighting, you should also pay attention to the wattage or lumens (brightness) you get on your light bulb as well.
 Anything from 75 to 100 watts should be more than enough.
 Many people make the mistake of getting a higher wattage because they think it will help them see more.
 In reality, brighter wattages just wash you out, which can cause the error of too much makeup.
 They’re also uncomfortably bright and hot when placed directly in front of your eyes.

 LED light bulbs are extremely popular for applying makeup because they ensure the utmost accuracy.
 Their bright, white light is perfect for illuminating your entire face without making things warm or yellow.
-Additionally, LED lights that can be dimmed can help you find the perfect setting to mimic daylight.
+Additionally, LED lighting that can be dimmed can help you find the perfect setting to mimic daylight.

 As a bonus, LED lights are also more energy-efficient, cost-effective, and better for the environment.